bbauska/CS198.1x/readme.md

 All these properties seem pretty nice, and it would be awesome if we could include them in our smart contract platform.

-So, we’ll keep Bitcoin’s architecture in mind.
+We’ll keep Bitcoin’s architecture in mind.

-### Smart Contracts Overview
+<h3>Smart Contracts Overview</h3>

 <!------------------------------------------------------------------------------------------------>
 <!---------------------------- --------------------------------->